activist-security/guide/security-guide_en.md

 Some clients support *OMEMO* as a newer alternative to OTR, which can also encrypt group chats and supports asynchronous communication, similar to the popular mobile messengers.
 With [Conversations](https://conversations.im) for Android and [ChatSecure](https://chatsecure.org/) for iOS, Jabber can be an alternative to these messengers that evades central control.
 Unfortunately, not all Jabber servers support stashing your messages when you're offline (see [here](https://gultsch.de/compliance_ranked.html) for an overview).
-Also, chat software for laptops or desktop computers has been a bit slow to pick up OMEMO. so for the foreseeable future, expect to use OTR with most people.
+Also, chat software for laptops or desktop computers has been a bit slow to pick up OMEMO. so for the foreseeable future, we recommend sticking to OTR.
-As an OMEMO-capable alternative to Pidgin (which is usually featured in the Jabber guides), we recommend installing [Gajim](https://gajim.org/)
+As an alternative to Pidgin (which is usually featured in the Jabber guides), we recommend installing [Gajim](https://gajim.org/)

 [einfachJabber.de](http://www.einfachjabber.de/) has an elaborate German introduction and guides for all kinds of devices and operating systems.
 English language tutorials can be found at the EFF's Surveillance Self-Defence guide ([Linux](https://ssd.eff.org/en/module/how-use-otr-linux), [Mac OS](https://ssd.eff.org/en/module/how-use-tor-mac-os-x), [Windows](https://ssd.eff.org/en/module/how-use-tor-windows)).